• Skip to primary navigation

 Ensure they stay motivated

-In most cases, kids have something else planned once all their chores have been taken care of.
-In line with this, talk to your kids and find out what they have planned, and use it to motivate them to get their chores done.
-For instance, you can tell them that once they finish their tasks, you can spend time playing basketball or whatever they want.
+Usually, kids have something else planned once all their chores have been done.
+In line with this, talk to your kids, find out what they have planned, and use it to motivate them to finish their chores.
+For instance, you can tell them that once they finish their tasks, they can spend time playing basketball or whatever they want.

 Stay organized

 Lack of preparation can often create confusion.
-When it comes to household chores, it is crucial to state the goals and tasks as clearly as possible.
-Ensure you also provide all the supplies and equipment needed to get the job done.
+Regarding household chores, it is crucial to state the goals and tasks as clearly as possible.
+Ensure you also provide all the supplies and equipment needed to complete the job.
 Plan everything and ensure things are organized so everything will go without a hitch.

 9 Ways to Get Your Kids to Help with the Household Chores